Offline Navigation + LoRa Communication

 GAT562 Mesh EVB Pro

 Browser flashing is not wired up for the nRF52 target yet.
-Use the release package for manual flashing instead.
+Use the release package for manual flashing.

 Download the packaged firmware from the latest GitHub release.